dbt-labs/docs.getdbt.com/website/docs/docs/core-versions.md

 ## Version support prior to v1.0

-- We are no longer releasing new patches for minor versions prior to v1.0
+- We are no longer releasing new patches for minor versions prior to v1.0.
-- As of June 30, 2022, dbt Cloud will remove support for dbt Core versions older than v1.0
+- As of June 30, 2022, dbt Cloud will remove support for dbt Core versions older than v1.0.
+At that point, we will also remove v0.20 and v0.21 from the version dropdown on this website.
+- Pages on this website include "Changelog" notes to represent changes in functionality in versions leading up to v1.0.
+You can also read the migration guide for a specific version for an overview of its changes.

 ## Version support starting with v1.0

 ### Minor version support

 Minor versions will be supported for one year (12 months) from the date of their initial release. _This is a definite commitment._ Our mechanism for continuing to support a minor version is by releasing new patches for that minor version—so it's important to make sure you're always using the latest patch.
+Whenever we refer to a minor version, such as v1.0, we always mean its latest available patch release (v1.0.x).

-While a minor version is officially supported, you can use it in dbt Cloud.
+While a minor version is officially supported:
+- You can use it in dbt Cloud.
 For more on dbt Cloud versioning, see "[Choosing a dbt version](cloud-choosing-a-dbt-version)."
+- You can select it from the version dropdown on this website, to see documentation that is accurate for use with that minor version.

 ### Ongoing patches